Saatchi Art Review: What It Is And How It Works For Artists

 2) Upload Your Artwork

-Alright, the next thing you’ll have to do once you finish creating your Saatchi seller account is to upload your first artwork on the platform.
+Alright, the next thing you’ll have to do once you finish creating your Saatchi seller account is to upload your first perfect artwork on the platform.

 To clarify, there is no limit to the number of works you can upload.
 Your image files have to be 1500W x 1200W pixels (or larger), and the color format Saatchi will accept is RGB.